 View course descriptions for

-SP 101 Fundamentals of Speech (3) This basic principles and techniques course emphasizes delivery styles and platform performance.
+SP 101 Fundamentals of Speech (3) Offered Fall, Spring.
+This basic principles and techniques course emphasizes delivery styles and platform performance.
 Students study and perform Scripture reading, impromptu, demonstration, speech of introduction, and extemporaneous devotional.
-Fall, Spring.

-SP 102 Fundamentals of Speech (3) Prereq.: SP 101.
+SP 102 Fundamentals of Speech (3) Offered Fall, Spring.
+Prereq.: SP 101.
 This course is a continuing study in the basic principles and techniques of speech.
 Students learn and practice manuscript reading, pantomime, dramatic reading, monologue, impromptu, poetry, and informative speeches.
-Fall, Spring.

 SP 116–416 Drama Workshop (1 each) Prereq.: Participation in the cast of the nonmusical Thanksgiving or Commencement production; each level requires the preceding one.
 Students develop individual roles while learning to interact in the theatrical environment.
 Coursework culminates in a public performance.

 SP 161–462 Proclaim Ministry—Drama (1 each) Prereq.: Audition.
 The Proclaim Drama Team prepares sacred, patriotic, and humorous dramatic selections for presentation in Bible-believing churches and Christian schools.
 Students sharpen communication skills while gaining valuable experience in church ministry activities.
 Requires Interterm and summer involvement.

 SP 201 Voice and Diction (2) Offered Fall, Spring.
 Prereq.: SP 101.
 Students concentrate on proper use and care of the voice.
 Through various performance opportunities, students apply the process of relaxation, posture, breathing, phonation, and vocal variety as essentials of proper speech.